kristianche/Python-OOP/README.md

 # Python-OOP
 These are my tasks for the course Python OOP from SoftUni.
+You can check them on this link: https://softuni.bg/.